davegreenwood/blender-python-setup/README.md

 If you use VScode you might find [this extension](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development) useful.

+Some setup can be difficult to achieve, for example this [post](https://developer.blender.org/T67387) explains some ways of adding and reloading scripts.

+There is a simple script included [here](reload_addons.py) to load and reload addons.

 ### Simple Add-on

 The simplest add-on is a single file,